MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint-copilot-best-practices.md

 > - DKE: Double Key Encryption (DKE) is intended for your most sensitive data that is subject to the strictest protection requirements.
 Copilot can't access this data.

-### Implement Conditional access for SharePoint and OneDrive
+### Implement conditional access for SharePoint and OneDrive

 Learn more about conditional access support in SharePoint and OneDrive.